3 Days in Lyon – The Perfect Itinerary

 This quaint arrondissement is full of colorful buildings, steep staircases, and cobbled streets.
 It was once home to silk workers and has retained much of its industrial heritage, including the iconic silk-weaving looms.

-Meander through the streets, pop in local shops, or hang out at one of the trendy cafés.
+Meander through the streets, pop in local shops, or hang out at a café.
+It’s one of the safest areas to stay in town.

 Nearest Metro Stop: Croix-Rousse and Croix Paquet (Line C)